Rod Underhill: Biography

-Rod Underhill was born on October 7, 1953 and practiced law in California from 1980 until 1998, when he cofounded MP3.com.
+Underhill was born on October 7, 1953, and practiced law in California from 1980 until 1998, when he cofounded MP3.com.

 After leaving MP3.com, Underhill served as a law professor at Thomas Jefferson School of Law and in 2008 was awarded a Webby Award (People's Voice Award) for his work as cofounder of Podlinez.com.

-Underhill lived in Julian, California with his wife and two children.
+Underhill lived in Julian, California, with his wife and two children.
 He died from heart failure during a cancer treatment.